AndromedaOMA/Neural_Networks---Laboratories/README.md

 <h3 align="left">The logic behind the code:</h3>

 The neural network contains a number of five hidden layers that help to process the prediction of the entire artificial neural network.
-Between these layers we will use Dropout normalizations to reduce the possibility of overfitting and LeakyReLU activation functions, as well as BatchNorm1d normalization to speed up the training process.
+Between these layers we will use Dropout regularizations to reduce the possibility of overfitting and LeakyReLU activation functions, as well as BatchNorm1d normalization to speed up the training process.

 From the optimization point of view, we will use the adam optimizer and the OneCycleLR learning rate scheduler, which adjusts the learning rate and optionally momentum during training to achieve faster convergence and better generalization.